 A final use of the term “parcero” is as a local equivalent of “amiguero” or “friendly” / “someone who has a lot of friends”.

-So, you might be in a conversation with a friend and they’re talking about a third person that you don’t know.
+So, you might be in a conversation with a friend and they’re talking about a third person, who you don’t know.
 Your friend thinks this other guy is great and says to you:

 In other words, “he’s very friendly” or just “he’s a real good guy”.
 High praise indeed.